 Hot pepper sauce paste

 How to Use Bomba di Calabria

-A little Bomba goes a long way, so less is more!
-Try a light spoonful over (or under) your morning eggs, stir a little into your favorite pasta dishes, or use it in your favorite chili recipes.
+A little Bomba goes a long way, so less is definitely more!
+Try a light spoonful on your morning eggs, stir a little into your favorite pasta dishes, or use it in your favorite chili recipes.
 One of my favorite recipes, Spicy Movie Night Beans and Greens, calls for a tablespoon of Bomba for a serious punch of flavor.
-Add a scant spoonful to soups or marinades to change the flavor profile, thin it out with extra virgin olive oil and consider using it as a finishing drizzle over roasted chicken, or your favorite sides and salads.
+Add a scant spoonful to soups or marinades to change the flavor profile, thin it out with extra virgin olive oil and use it as a finishing drizzle over roasted chicken, or your favorite sides and salads.
 Mix a little bit into your favorite hummus, or spread it thinly on toasted bread topped with melted cheese or whatever you’d like.
 You get the idea, get creative and have fun!

+Hot pepper sauce paste